Eljerr/homelab-infrastructure/README.md

 # Enterprise-Grade Homelab: Zero-Trust Gateway & Full-Stack Monitoring

 ## 📌 Executive Summary
 This project demonstrates the design and implementation of a scalable, micro-segmented homelab infrastructure.
-The architecture focuses on high availability, strict security measures, and efficient power consumption by utilizing an Amlogic Single-Board Computer (SBC) as an edge gateway and a Proxmox VE server for application hosting.
+The architecture focuses on high availability, strict security measures, and efficient power consumption by utilizing an Amlogic Single-Board Computer (AKARI AX810, Amlogic S905X4) as an edge gateway and a Proxmox VE server for application hosting.

 ## 🏗️ Architecture Topology
 The infrastructure is divided into two main physical nodes to ensure security isolation and power efficiency.